 The Carroll Center is committed to helping those with vision loss achieve the independence that having a job affords you.
 We understand the challenges a blind or visually impaired person faces when trying to find a job.
 Unemployment is one of the most profound issues facing individuals who are blind.
 We offer a variety of services to achieve the goal of employment.
-Whether you have never worked or had a long work history, our staff can help you develop the adaptive skills, present yourself to employers and find satisfy work options.
+Whether you have a long work history or have never worked before, our staff can help you develop the adaptive skills needed to present yourself to employers and find satisfying work options.
 On-the-job internships are available in a wide variety of industries and businesses and provide the opportunity to develop skills and confidence while job searching.

 “The Carroll Center has an amazing ability to fit a square blind person into the round peg of life with such dignity that it felt like that’s how it should be.”

 Vision Use in Employment (VUE), is a job retention program designed to assist clients who are having difficulties on the job as a result of deteriorating vision or changes in job responsibilities.
 Changes in one’s vision can result in frustration, a loss of confidence, and a reduction in work performance.
 New work tasks or access to changing technologies can be difficult for a person with vision problems.

 - Understanding functional implications of vision impairment

 - Work-site tasks, tools, and modifications

 - Video magnification reading systems

 To schedule an assessment, call Maureen Foley at The Carroll Center, (800) 852-3131, ext.
 225.

 This eight-week program provides the opportunity for adults to explore work experiences since losing their vision.
 On-the-job internships enable them to explore vocational interests and aptitudes.
 Job coaches work closely with clients as well as partnering businesses.
 Typically, students work three to four days a week at job sites to build confidence and capabilities.
 This is unpaid experience.